adarsh249/cse15l-lab-reports/Lab Report 3.md

 technical/plos/pmed.0020249.txt
 technical/plos/pmed.0020278.txt
 ```
-In this case, we searched for the string "medical" in the techincal/*/*.txt pattern and the command using -l only returned the file paths.
+In this case, we searched for the string `medical` in the `techincal/*\/*.txt` pattern and the command using `-l` only returned the file paths.
 This is useful since our terminal would get filled if grep went out and printed the lines of each of these files.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -l "weather" technical/*/*.txt